mfrachet/acodingdance/src/posts/automatically-auditing-gatsby-sites-with-lighthouse/index.md

 In this post, I would like to provide a recipe on how to automatically run as many Lighthouse tests as the number of pages that a Gatsby site has.

 ## How to solve this problem?

+Obviously a solution is to test more pages to get confidence on the global performance (or anything else) status of the site.

 The solution I would like to introduce relies on a `sitemap.xml` file.
 This file is often used to provide search engine information about the different resources available in a site.